 - Ehren Cory, Infrastructure Ontario, Divisional President of Project Delivery

 - James Purkis, Metrolinx, Executive Vice President of Regional Express Rail

-The event will be moderated by Andy Manahan, Executive Director of the Residential and Civil Construction Alliance of Ontario.
+The event was moderated by Andy Manahan, Executive Director of the Residential and Civil Construction Alliance of Ontario.